 Gold Medal Match is a good option if you’re looking to hit something really, really far away.

-Ostensibly, it’s another stab at .357 magnum power with a smaller cartridge, which allows for a full six shots in a revolver where .357 magnum would leave you with just 5.
+Ostensibly, it’s another stab at .357 Magnum power with a smaller cartridge.
+This means a full six shots in a revolver where .357 Magnum would leave you with just 5.

-Finally, their American Eagle line (the red box on every ammo shelf) is a great budget option that can really run with some of the more expensive stuff, particularly their 9mm and .45 ACP.
+Finally, the American Eagle line (the red box on every ammo shelf) is a great budget option that can really run with some of the more expensive stuff, particularly 9mm and .45 ACP.

 Some Federal ammo that might be in stock:

 Cascade Cartridges, Inc has been around since 1951, when the company was founded by Richard Speer and Arvid Nelson.

 CCI is probably the biggest name in rimfire ammo…and with good reason.

 Their Stinger and Standard Velocity .22 LR are two of the most popular rounds on the planet, and you can find them for sale just about everywhere.

 Their Mini-Mag .22 LR is also one of the best of the best.

 They’re mostly associated with rimfire ammo, including .22LR, .22WMR, and .17HMR.
 As far as the latter goes, their V-Max stuff is top-notch.